waynezdev/profile_website_wayne/readme.md

-potential clients
+- potential clients - attract business clients who are looking for someone to help them design and build their website.

-potential collaborators
+- potential collaborators - connect with like minded devs and work on exciting new projects.

-Potential employers
+- Potential employers - connect with great companies that are looking for new devs to join their team.